frovedis/frovedis/doc/manual/python/ml/decision_tree_classifier.md

 __Parameters__
 **_criterion_**: A string object parameter that specifies the function to measure the quality of a split.
 Supported criteria are 'gini' and 'entropy'.
 (Default: 'gini')
-'gini' impurity: calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
+- **'gini' impurity**: calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
-'entropy' (information gain): it is applied to quantify which feature provides maximal information about the classification based on the notion of entropy.
+- **'entropy' (information gain)**: it is applied to quantify which feature provides maximal information about the classification based on the notion of entropy.

 **_splitter_**: An unused parameter.
 (Default: 'best')
 **_max\_depth_**: A positive integer parameter that specifies the maximum depth of the tree.
+(Default: None)
 If it is None (not specified explicitly), then 'max_depth' is set to 5.
-(Default: None)
 **_min\_samples\_split_**: An unused parameter.
 (Default: 2)
 **_min\_samples\_leaf_**: A positive integer or float value that specifies the minimum number of samples required to be at a leaf node.
-A split point at any depth will only be considered if it leaves at least 'min_samples_leaf' training samples in each of the left and right branches.
+A split point at any depth will only be considered, if it leaves, at least 'min_samples_leaf' training samples in each of the left and right branches.
 (Default: 1)
-If it is an integer, then 'min_samples_leaf' should be greater than or equal to 1.
+- If it is an integer, then 'min_samples_leaf' should be greater than or equal to 1.
-If it is float, then 'min_samples_leaf' should be in range (0,0.5].
+- If it is float, then 'min_samples_leaf' should be in range **(0,0.5]**.

 **_min\_weight\_fraction\_leaf_**: An unused parameter.
 (Default: 0.0)
 **_max\_features_**: An unused parameter.
 (Default: None)
 **_random\_state_**: An unused parameter.
 (Default: None)